Bemaina/Xlipa/README.md

 # Xlipa
-All utility payments in one place and more
+An app where you can pay for all household utilities from one place ie WiFI, Electricity, water  and more